GienekP/xex2cold/README.md

 # xex2cold

-Add to XEX file "Cold Reset" for S-XEGS cartridge
+The S-XEGS cartridge is activated for XEX files which going back to DOS.